Key Stage 4

 Graphic design enabled students to design pieces of work with creativity and originality, using a range of graphic materials.
 Students will learn time management skills, independent learning skills and problem solving skills, which are excellent transferable skills for the future.
 They will be encouraged to learn and use colour, imagery, typography, tone, composition and line in their designs and develop their ideas and evaluate them which are excellent creative skills for any design related industry.

-Learners who achieve this V Cert qualification could progress onto level 3 qualifications and A Levels, such as:
+Learners who achieve this technical award qualification could progress onto level 3 qualifications and A Levels, such as:

 - Level 3 Applied General Certificate in Art & Design

 - A Level Art & Design: Graphic Communication.

 It may also be useful to those studying qualifications in the following sectors: